-Acacia from the Greek 'akakia' and derived from 'ake' or 'akis 'meaning a sharp point or thorn and 'akazo' meaning to sharpen.
+Acacia from the Greek 'akakia' and derived from 'ake' or 'akis' meaning a sharp point or thorn and 'akazo' meaning to sharpen.
+Dioscorides, the Greek physician and botanist used the word in the 1st century AD for the Egyptian thorn tree, Acacia arabica.
 Farinosa from the Latin 'farinosus' meaning covered with mealiness or powdery, referring to the young stems and peduncles which are covered with a white mealiness.

 Distribution and status